nsip/sif34_assessment/README.md

 ###Syllabus source
 * The agreed knowledge includes the source of the syllabus or curriculum assessed against.
-* There may be a need for an external register of learning standards (further discussion) OUTCOME
+* There may be a need for an external register of learning standards (further discussion)

+OUTCOME
 * A Syllabus source object or tag will be added optionally to curriculum statements

+###Rubrics
+* Test rubrics will need to be captured

+OUTCOME
+* A Rubric object will be created, with a many-to-many relation to Grading Assignments

 ##Scoring iterations